-The glass may be come sooty with use, even if the insert is lit with dry wood with a moisture content of 15 - 20%.
+The glass may become sooty with use, even if the insert is lit with dry wood with a moisture content of 15 - 20%.
 Regular cleaning with dry paper is usually sufficient to keep it clean.
-If the soot has been on the glass for a prolonged period, use a cleaning agent or a special soot removal agent to remove it.
-Such agents can be purchased from regular hardware stores or from your local stove dealer.
+If the soot has been on the glass for a long time dip the damp paper into the ashes and wipe clean.
+Ashes and water will remove the soot.
 Never use cleaning agents that contain abrasives or that are corrosive to printed or painted glass.
 These can damage the glass/paint.
 Do not use cleaning products containing sodium hydroxide because of their corrosive effect on sealing strips.